matrix-org/synapse/docs/modules/presence_router_callbacks.md

 # Presence router callbacks

-Presence router callbacks allow module developers to specify additional users (local or remote) to receive certain presence updates from local users.
+Presence router callbacks allow module developers to define additional users which receive updates presence updates from local users.
+The additional users can be local or remote.

+For example, it could be used to have `alice` receive all presence updates from `bob` even though they don't share a room.

 Presence router callbacks can be registered using the module API's `register_presence_router_callbacks` method.

 ## Callbacks